xDocka15/digital-electronics-1/labs/05-ffs/assignment.md

-# Lab 5: DOčkal Tomáš
+# Lab 5: Dočkal Tomáš

 ### Flip-flops